 The History Tree

-In 2010 (our 25th anniversary year) a metal plaque was installed at the Moors Centre (Danby) on the site of a Copper Beech tree which had to be felled 3 years previously.
-The tree was estimated at over 200 years old, and the metal plaque is inscribed with some of the key events which took place during its life.
+In 2010 (our 25th anniversary year) a plaque was installed at the National Park's Moors Centre in Danby on the site of a Copper Beech tree which had to be felled 3 years previously.
+The tree was estimated at over 200 years old, and the metal plaque is inscribed with some of the key events which took place during its life-span.

-The plate is a considerable attraction at the Visitor Centre and, together with several local history societies, NYMA is now producing a book to accompany it.
+The plate is a considerable attraction at the Visitor Centre and, together with several local history societies and other community, NYMA is now producing a book and schools learning pack to accompany it.
 The book will expand on significant local events and personalities noted on the plaque as well as national / international events with local resonance.

 As a contribution to the 2010 International Year of Biodiversity (and to mark our 25th anniversary), NYMA acquired permission to improve biodiversity on a 1-acre plot of land close to Park Wood, Danby.